coffee-enyi/widget-sales-app-challenge/README.md

    http://localhost:8000/manual-test.php
 ```

-5. Update the manual-test.php (in the root directory) file with adding products using commented code to test application
+5. Update the manual-test.php (in the root directory) file, with "add" calls to test inputs on the application

 ## Docker installation